Acknowledging Greatness

 The Prism Award is given every year for outstanding contributions to diversity in science fiction and fantasy across media.

-Gilbert & Jaime Hernandez (2023)
+Gilbert and Jaime Hernandez (2023)

 Octavia E. Butler Award